-RWAs such as Goulburn-Murray Water (G-MW) encourage efficient irrigation practices, and are generally receptive to proposals to install centre pivots or other irrigation developments.
-However, there may be capacity constraints on the particular channel that supplies your property that you need to consider during the planning stage.
+Rural Water Authorities (RWA) such as Goulburn-Murray Water (G-MW) encourage efficient irrigation practices, and are generally receptive to proposals to install centre pivots or other irrigation developments.
+There may be capacity constraints on the particular channel that supplies your property that you need to consider during the planning stage.

 Pumping from the RWA channel

-You will need to make application through your local Areaoffice.
+You will need to make an application through your local area office.
 Standard plans and design specifications are provided by G-MW.

 The suction pipe is not affected by minor supply level variations that can affect Dethridge meter wheel flows.